liubivi/LongDocProcessingWithLLMs/README.md

 Choose App: "Google Sheets"

-Action Event: Choose "Create Worksheet" and add the headings of the new worksheets ("new", because they will be replaced every time an action is triggered":
+Action Event: Choose "Create Worksheet" and add the headings of the new worksheets ("new", because they will be replaced every time an action is triggered"):

 -worksheet "vertimas"
 Original
 Gemini
 ChatGPT

-and
+[and Optional, but nice to have for translation purposes:]

 -worksheet "segmentai"
 No
 Original
 Gemini